SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

 # Add your Fiori App to SAP Build Work Zone

-This tutorial shows how to create, add or change a deployment configuration for SAP Build Work Zone (formerly known as Fiori Launchpad or FLP) to a Fiori Freestyle/ SAPUI5 Project in Business Application Studio.
+This tutorial shows how to create, add or change a deployment configuration for SAP Build Work Zone (formerly known as Fiori Launchpad or FLP) to a Fiori Freestyle / SAPUI5 Project in Business Application Studio.

 ### Prerequisites